 Our Amish grain products are very popular with many repeat customers.

-Please note our 50 lb limit on shipping: UPS unfortunately does not calculate a second box when orders exceed 50 lbs.
+Please note our 50 lb limit on shipping: UPS, unfortunately, does not calculate the second box when orders exceed 50 lbs.

 For this reason and in order to keep our overall prices low for now, we have to limit 50 lbs two each 25 lb bags per each order.
 We are sorry for this inconvenience as we have researched all other alternatives and will continue to do so.

 While consuming whole grains and grain products are generally recommended by health care professionals for all the known health and nutrition benefits, some people may develop adverse reactions leading to serious and life-threatening allergic reactions or complications within the digestive system or bowel track.